zrmartin71/HTB_Write_Ups/HTB_Lure.md

 ![sus_gif2](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/3c6498cc-09d4-42aa-badd-4095f895702b)

 I have a few keywords highlighted in red.
-Investigating the "shell" and "powershell" keywords are somthing worth looking into.
-Lets decrypt the text in that area.
+Investigating the "shell" and "powershell" keywords are something worth looking into.
+Let's decrypt the text in that area.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/a802653a-fe9c-4f3c-9d8e-fd5fd5bed8b5)

-Using magic in cyber chef I can see that base64 is being used.
-Lets now decode the text from base64.
+Using magic in Cyber Chef I can see that base64 is being used.
+Let's now decode the text from base64.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/cec1705f-4c0b-4b89-86f3-640b8e6ab0ba)

-Its a little more readable now, but not what I'm looking for.
-Let's use the search fuction in cyber chef to help with decoding it further.
+It's a little more readable now, but not what I'm looking for.
+Let's use the search function in Cyber Chef to help with decoding it further.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/9bb5e4f0-0744-477f-80d2-f0dcfdc3251b)

 That's even better.
-Now copy and paste the yellow part of the output into powershell.
+Now copy and paste the yellow part of the output into Powershell.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/6bd2a475-9e31-4554-b448-e5e527180adf)

 Got the flag but it's still a bit murky.
-I can throw the url back into cyber chef and see if that works.
+I can throw the URL back into Cyber Chef and see if that works.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/fd5ffd80-a74f-4528-90ae-5f99fa96b075)